-This study shows that administration of thymoguinone 25 mg/kg or 50 mg/kg (i.g.) for five days may raise the expression of SOD in cochlear tissue. focused Pharmacological research has thymoquinone in recent years [19].
+The findings indicate that administration of thymoquinone 25 mg/kg or 50 mg/kg (i.g.) for five days may raise the expression of SOD in cochlear tissue.
+Pharmacological research has focused on thymoquinone in recent years [19].
 Thymoquinone, the primary active ingredient of black cumin (Nigella sativa), is a useful antioxidant that can stop ototoxicity caused by cisplatin [7].
-Thymoquinone is a potent antioxidant (IC50 = $80.43 \mu g/mL$ ) that enhances the activity of antioxidant enzymes and eliminates reactive oxygen species, resulting in high total antioxidant status values in the blood [6].
+Thymoquinone is a potent antioxidant (IC50 = $80.43 \mu g/mL$) that enhances the activity of antioxidant enzymes and eliminates reactive oxygen species, resulting in high total antioxidant status values in the blood [6].

 Thymoquinone has a potent ability to scavenge free radicals, particularly hydroxyl and superoxide anions [20].
-The administration of thymoquinone orally to adult male Wistar rats increased the levels of SOD, CAT, GPx, and GSH-ST, providing protection against the harm that cisplatin inflicted on their liver, hearts, and digestive tracts [21].
+The administration of thymoquinone orally to adult male Wistar rats increased the levels of SOD, CAT, GPx, and GSH-ST, protecting against cisplatin-induced damage in the liver, heart, and gastrointestinal tract [21].
 According to research by Shahid [22], intestinal SOD expression was elevated in response to cisplatin toxicity when thymoquinone was administered orally at a dosage of 1.5 mg/kg/day (i.g.) for 14 days.

-In conclusion, thymoquinone decreases oxidative stress caused by cisplatin by upregulating SOD expression in Wistar rat cochlea.
+In conclusion, thymoquinone mitigates cisplatininduced oxidative stress by enhancing SOD expression in Wistar rat cochlea.